Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Immersed -surfaces in the spaces

-\textbf{2.1 The $\Ekt$ spaces.} Consider a homogeneous, simply connected, 3-dimensional manifold whose isometry group has dimension greater than 3.
-Moreover, suppose that is not a space form.
-Then, its isometry group has dimension 4 and is one of the $\Ekt$ spaces for some $\kappa,\tau\in\R$ such that $\kappa\neq4\tau^2$.
+Consider a homogeneous, simply connected, 3-dimensional manifold whose isometry group has dimension greater than 3 and that is not a space form.
+Then, its isometry group has dimension 4 and is one of the $\Ekt$ spaces for some $\kappa,\tau\in\R$ such that $\kappa\neq4\tau^2$, see \cite{Dan}.
 A change in the orientation in the space changes $\tau$ into $-\tau$, hence we will suppose that $\tau>0$ without losing generality.

 The $\Ekt$ spaces admit a Riemannian submersion $\pi:\Ekt\rightarrow\M^2(\kappa)$ onto the complete, simply connected surface of constant curvature $\kappa$.
 This fibration has a unitary Killing vector field that will be denoted by $\xi$, whose integral curves are precisely the fibers of the submersion; recall that the fibers are the sets $\pi^{-1}(q),\ q\in\M^2(\kappa)$.
 The group of isometries generated by the Killing vector field $\xi$ are the \emph{vertical translations}.